tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Taskmaster’s Belt

+_Recharge 6+:_ This ugly iron belt is of benefit only when partnered with a magic weapon that deals extra dice of damage when a particular condition is met.
+Activating the belt lets you ignore your weapon’s condition for one attack.

+**Quirk:** Intolerant of the failings of others.

+---

 #### Victory by Inches

 You must carry a single magic melee weapon that you keep attached to this item for it to manifest its power.
 When using that weapon, apply the weapon's magic bonus to miss damage.